-- Cook the pasta for 8-10 minutes.
-You don't want to fully cook it.280 g Penne pasta
+- Cook 280 g Penne pasta for 8-10 minutes.
+You don't want to fully cook it.

-- In a bowl, mix together the chopped spinach, ricotta, thyme, salt, pepper and Parmesan.200 g Spinach, 250 g Ricotta, 40 g Parmesan, 1 pinch Sea salt and black pepper, 0.5 teaspoon Dried thyme
+- In a bowl, mix together 200 g Spinach, 250 g Ricotta, 0.5 teaspoon Dried thyme, 40 g Parmesan and 1 pinch Sea salt and black pepper.
+Set aside.

-- Sauté the chopped shallots and garlic until softened (about 3-4 minutes).
-Add the tomatoes, red pepper and sun-dried tomatoes.
+- Heat 1 teaspoon Olive oil and sauté 2 Shallots and 2 Garlic clove until softened (about 3-4 minutes).
+Add 400 g Cherry tomatoes, 1 Roasted red peppers and 4 Sun-dried tomatoes.
 Cook for 5 minutes on low, crushing the tomatoes if required.
 Drain the pasta and add to the sauce.
-Mix well so that all the pasta is coated.1 teaspoon Olive oil, 2 Shallots, 400 g Cherry tomatoes, 1 Roasted red peppers, 4 Sun-dried tomatoes, 2 Garlic clove
+Mix well so that all the pasta is coated.

 - Add half the pasta to a large baking dish.
 Add spoonfuls of the spinach and ricotta mix and spread out as well as possible.
 It doesn't have to be completely spread out as it will melt when baking.
 Cover with the remaining pasta.

 - Top with 40 g Mature cheddar and bake in the oven for 20 minutes.

 - Top with 5 g Fresh basil.

 - Every ricotta is different.
 If yours is quite thick, then add a little pasta water and stir well to loosen it up a little before adding to the spinach and parmesan.

 - If you want the top of this pasta bake to go really crispy, then you can put it under the grill for a couple of minutes.